Current Visitor Policy

-- Support person(s) must wear a mask and will be asked to stay in the patient room except for bathroom breaks and visits to the cafeteria or coffee shop.
+- Stay in the patient room except for bathroom breaks and visits to cafeteria or coffee shop.

 Visitors & Staff will be screened at entrances.

 Visitation Rights for Patients with Disabilities

 Patients with disabilities may designate at least one support person to accompany them throughout their visit or stay at Mary Greeley Medical Center.
 Patients with disabilities may have a physical or mental impairment that substantially limits one or more major life activity, and may include, but not be limited to, altered mental status; physical, intellectual or cognitive disability; communication barriers; or behavioral health concern.